developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/barcode/index.md

 ### getAllProperties()
-This method will return all of object/value pairs for the propertyNames of the API class.
+This method will return all of object/value pairs for the property Names of the API class.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>